 “Neanderthals created meaningful symbols in meaningful places,” says Paul Pettitt from University of Durham, also a team member and cave art specialist.
 In the Cueva Ardales, where excavations are currently being conducted by a German-Spanish team, the presence of Neanderthals has also been proven from analyzing occupation layers.
 “This is certainly just the beginning of a new chapter in the study of ice age rock art,” says Gerd-Christian Weniger of the Foundation Neanderthal Museum Mettmann, one of the leaders of the Ardales excavations.

 In the Iberian Peninsula Neanderthal symbolic behavior may actually have a long-term tradition.
 In a second study, also published this week by Hoffmann and colleagues, the researchers determined the age of an archaeological deposit located at the Cueva de los Aviones, a sea cave in Southeast Spain.
-This cave contained perforated sea shells, red and yellow colorants and shell containers including complex mixes of pigments.
+This cave contained perforated sea shells, red and yellow colorants, and shell containers including complex mixes of pigments.
 The researchers used U-Th dating to determine the age of the flowstone that was covering and protecting the deposit.
 “We dated the deposit underlying the flowstone to an age of about 115,000 years,” says Hoffmann.
-These dates are even older than similar finds in south and north Africa associated with Homo sapiens, but at this time Neanderthals were living in western Europe.
+These dates are even older than similar finds in the south and north Africa associated with Homo sapiens, but at this time Neanderthals were living in western Europe.

 Ancient origins of shared cognitive abilities

-“According to our new data Neanderthals and modern humans shared symbolic thinking and must have been cognitively indistinguishable,” concludes João Zilhão, team member from the Catalan Institution for Research and Advanced Studies in Barcelona and involved in both studies.
-“On our search for the origins of language and advanced human cognition we must therefore look much farther back in time, more than half a million years ago, to the common ancestor of Neanderthals and modern humans.”
+“According to our new data Neanderthals and modern humans shared symbolic thinking and must have been cognitively indistinguishable,” concludes João Zilhão, a team member from the Catalan Institution for Research and Advanced Studies in Barcelona and involved in both studies.
+“On our search for the origins of language and advanced human cognition, we must therefore look much farther back in time, more than half a million years ago, to the common ancestor of Neanderthals and modern humans.”